CronaTheNeko/ravagerFramework/ravagerDevelopers.md

 - If you simply want to increment the player's use count by one at the end of a session, regardless of slot, this value is unnecessary since that is the framework's default behavior.
 - If you'd like to increment the player's use count for some slots and not others, set this value to a dictionary which has the slots you want to increment, while omitting the slots you don't want to increment
 - If you'd like to not increment the player's use count at all, set this value to 0
-- To validate you ravager's EAM settings, use the browser console and call `RavagerFrameworkVerifyEAM(ravagerName)` with your ravager's name
+- To validate you ravager's EAM settings, use the browser console and call `RFVerifyEAM(ravagerName)` with your ravager's name

 Examples:
 - Incrementing use count by two for all slots: `useCount: 2`